-The VA funding fee is 2.15 percent of the loan amount for most first-time homebuyers, but is not required for veterans who receive compensation for service-connected disabilities.
+The VA funding fee is 2.30 percent of the loan amount for most first-time homebuyers, but is not required for veterans who receive compensation for service-connected disabilities or Purple Heart recipients.
 Prospective borrowers who’ve experienced foreclosure, bankruptcy, delinquency or just fair credit may find the VA loan program may work for their needs.

 Native American veterans are eligible for this program, which is a branch of the VA loan program, but can be used on Federal Trust Land.
 The land’s tribal government must sign a Memorandum of Understanding (MOU) with the Secretary of Veterans Affairs.
 An MOU delineates how the VA loan program will work on the trust land.

 For NADLs, the funding fee is 1.25 percent of the loan value for first-time borrowers, and 0.50 percent to refinance a VA loan.

 Besides VA loans, USDA loans are the only other no-down-payment mortgage option.
 However, these loans are not the easiest to attain.
 Borrowers are required to live in a rural area, as defined by the USDA.
 Income restrictions mandate that borrowers earn 115 percent or less of the property area’s median income.
 A 2.75 percent funding fee is due up front, and 0.50 percent mortgage insurance is paid annually.